 Mohave Ground Squirrel: The Mohave ground squirrel is a California state threatened species that has a short, flat, furred, white, underside tail, uniformly brown (with no spots or stripes).
 They inhabit open desert scrub, alkali desert scrub, and annual grasslands on sandy to gravelly surfaces in the Mojave Desert.
 Occupiable burrows were found on the site, but no Mohave ground squirrels were detected.
-It is the opinion of RCA Associates, Inc. that the habitat is not prime Mohave ground squirrel habitat and is very unlikely to support populations of the species based on the following criteria, that there have been two recent sightings, within 20 years of the species in the Hesperia quadrangle and the site being located in a heavily trafficked area bounded by many developed areas.
+It is the opinion of RCA Associates, Inc. that the habitat is not prime Mohave ground squirrel habitat and is very unlikely to support populations of the species based on the following criteria, that there have been two recent sightings within 20 years of the species in the Hesperia quadrangle and because the site has been developed in the past.

 Booth's Evening-Primrose: The Booth's evening primrose is a California threatened annual plant species that thrives in arid areas, and has hairy reddish-green stems, mottled foliage, with smaller flowers which have either white, red, or yellowish petals.
 The flower's optimal preferred habitat includes Joshua tree and pinyon/juniper woodland including sandy flats and steep loose slopes.
-It is the opinion of RCA Associates, Inc. that the habitat is no prime habitat for the Booth's evening primrose given the lack of recent sightings, and little sandy areas occurring on the site.
+It is the opinion of RCA Associates, Inc. that the habitat is not prime habitat for the Booth's evening primrose given the lack of recent sightings, and few sandy areas occurring on the site along with few remaining undeveloped areas on site.